Thali Method

 Whole spices sizzling in oil for the tempering of carrot chutney

-• Once fragrant, add: 1 tablespoon sesame seeds, 3 garlic cloves.
+• Once fragrant, add: 1 tablespoon sesame seeds, 3 cloves garlic.
 Sauté until garlic is lightly golden.

 Garlic cloves, red chilies, and sesame seeds added to the hot spice tempering mix